BlueMonkeyQ/Personal-Homepage/README.md

 ## Setup
 A `.env` file is required for the supabase connection.
 Under the root directory, create a .env file.
-This requires 2 values:
+This requires 3 values:
+*   NEXT_PUBLIC_API_URL
 *   SUPABASE_URL
 *   SUPABASE_KEY